 - Protein: 20 g

 The nutritional information in Select Protein is pretty average overall.
 While the calories, fat, and cholesterol are all at respectable levels, the sodium is pretty high while the protein is pretty low.
-To find out what a protein powder’s nutrition label should really look like, check out this list of Top 10 Best Protein Powder Supplements of 2018.

 - Low calories